Don’t Fall For It: Tips to Keep You Safe and Steady on Your Feet

 3. Annual Eye Exams

 Another challenge among the aging population is eye health.
-Replacing glasses or updating your prescription gives you the best chance of seeing potential hazards.
+Replacing glasses or updating your prescription gives your the best chance of seeing potential hazards.

 4. Make Your Home Safer